JButch-99/portfolio_ip/README.md

 * _Item1 header may occasionally stretch.
 Will be fixed as a later time._

-* _The Item2, Item3, and Item4 may have content sizing issues depending device viewing the page._
+* _The Item2, Item3, and Item4 sections may have content sizing issues depending device viewing the page._

 * _Item4's codescreen img may fail to load, depending  on the device._